Kathenae/colnect-task-app/README.md

 ### Deployment Details

-This project is deployed on a VPS runnung Ubuntu 20 with the following software:
+This project is deployed on a VPS running the the following:
 - NGINX version 1.21.4
 - PHP version 8.2.11
 - MySQL version 8.0.34